Home Compare CHD vs RKT.L

 Profitability

-Reckitt Benckiser Group plc ranks near the top of the group on profitability; Church & Dwight Co., Inc. sits in the weaker half.
+The same broad pattern appears on profitability: Reckitt Benckiser Group plc ranks near the top of the group, while Church & Dwight Co., Inc. stays in the weaker half.

 CHD